apicco/trajectory_alignment/about.md

 [Picco, A., Kaksonen, M., _Precise tracking of the dynamics of multiple proteins in endocytic events_,  Methods in Cell Biology, Vol. 139, pages 51-68 (2017)](http://www.sciencedirect.com/science/article/pii/S0091679X16301546)

-where we detail the imaging and tracking method.
+where we detail our imaging and tracking method.
 Thank you and enjoy `trajalign`!

 ***